Giselesoubeiga/Maven-project/README.md

 •	Managed users, groups and assigning file access privileges using Access Control List (ACL).
 •	Troubleshot and resolved complex application stack and infrastructure issues, enhancing performance and reliability for Java-based enterprise applications.

+To reach out to the primary contact listed (Michael Macom) for the Rural Route Cloud Platform Engineer role, you can send a professional email or a Teams message (if they are within your organization’s network).
+Here’s how you can approach it:

+Subject Line for an Email or Teams Message

+Inquiry About Rural Route Cloud Platform Engineer Role

+Message Body

+Hi Michael,

+I hope this message finds you well.
+My name is Gisele, and I’m currently with AFS.
+I came across the Rural Route Cloud Platform Engineer role (Role ID: 5571152) and found it aligns well with my experience and skill set, particularly in [highlight a relevant skill, e.g., DevOps, AWS, CI/CD processes].

+I am very interested in this position and would love to discuss how my background could contribute to the success of this project.
+Could we schedule a quick call or connect over email to discuss this opportunity further?

+Thank you for your time, and I look forward to hearing from you.

+Best regards,
+Gisele

+[Your Contact Information, if emailing]

+Tips:

+	1. Be Concise: Keep the message short and to the point while highlighting your enthusiasm and relevant skills.
+	2. Show Interest in the Project: Reference specifics about the role (e.g., AWS cloud environment, DevOps tasks) to demonstrate genuine interest.
+	3. Follow Up: If you don’t hear back within a few days, send a polite follow-up message.

+Let me know if you’d like further assistance refining this message!